Social Media Crisis Management 101 for Businesses

 united airlines ceo response tweet

-These communications, along with nearly all those that came after contained a few similar themes: little to no responsibility accepted, lack of direct and sincere apology, lack of humanization, blame placed on passenger.
+These communications, along with nearly all those that came after, contained a few similar themes: little to no responsibility accepted, lack of direct and sincere apology, lack of humanization, and blame placed on the passenger.
 It wasn’t until after the news had already become viral on social media that an additional, more direct statement was made by United’s CEO.
 This occurred on Tuesday, April 11th.
 Munoz was later even called to testify to Congress about the matter.

-Eventually, David Dao and United reached a settlement and several security guards were fired.
+Eventually, David Dao and United reached a settlement, and several security guards were fired.
 Competing airlines used this to their advantage, making clever remarks on social media about how such an event would never happen within their companies and making further promises to better accommodate passengers.

 united crisis management - follow up response